-These beautiful Orchids flowersare found in the Andes mountains of Columbia and are one of the 10 species of Anguloa genus.
+These beautiful Orchids flowers are found in the Andes mountains of Columbia and are one of the 10 species of Anguloa genus.
 Their shape resembles a baby being swaddled or wrapped in a cloth.
-They don waxy petals and cream colour and reeks of cinnamon and have a long life.
+They don waxy petals and cream color and reeks of cinnamon and have a long life.
 Their thin and delicate leaves creased with plump conical pseudobulbs make one feel like holding in palms.

-These are one of the amazing species of Orchids that is targeted by humans due to its potential to cure diarrhea, flatulence, and act as an agent for arising sexual desire.
-They are indigenous to Mediterranean regions.
+These are some of the amazing species of Orchids that are targeted by humans due to their potential to cure diarrhea, flatulence, and act as an agent for arising sexual desire.
+They are indigenous to the Mediterranean regions.
 These flowers bear the look of tiny naked men hanging from a floral axis.
 They are grown in a combination of two tones – bright pink & white and light purple-white.
 Since they are vulnerable to extinction because of their many uses, they are better to order to a reputed online florist in Melbourne and avoid legal trouble.

-These Rubiaceae plant family are reckoned for sensuality.
+These Rubiaceae plant families are reckoned for sensuality.
 Hooker’s Lips or the Psychotria Elata wears a unique shape of a woman’s lips.
-The lips are actually a bract in bright-red color.
+The lips are actually a bract in bright red color.
 To complement its sensuality, the green leaves at its base work like a Cupid’s bow.
-They are native to tropical rain forests of Africa.
+They are native to the tropical rainforests of Africa.

 Found in Europe, North Africa, and America, these flowers are also called Antirrhinum.
 The steam pod produces petals that look like the face of a dragon that close and open their mouth when squeezed.
 But when they fade and wither, what’s left behind is the dangerous looks of a human skull.
 Due to the seedpod wearing a frightening look, these flowers were considered to hold supernatural power in the olden days.

-Just a look at Ballerina orchid that grows in Australian island is enough to remind you of a ballet dancer.
+Just a look at the Ballerina orchid that grows on Australian island is enough to remind you of a ballet dancer.
 The cream-colored flowers with a dash of maroon color and three different tones in petals and sepals are as impressive as a ballet dancer striking a pose.
-What completes the look of Ballerina orchid like a ballet dancer is the white part that resembles a tutu worn by the dancer.
+What completes the look of Ballerina orchid-like ballet dancer is a white part that resembles a tutu worn by the dancer.

-These rare genusus of balsam family are found in Thailand, Burma, and north-east state of India.
+This rare genus of the balsam family is found in Thailand, Burma, and the northeast state of India.
 They were first discovered by Sir Joseph Dalton Hooker in 1901.
 Due to their parrot-like looks, they are named “Impatiens psittacina.”
 When they bloom, they look like a “flying cockatoo.”

-Caleana major or the flying duck orchid are native to southern and eastern wilderness of Australia.
-Each of the stem grows 2 to 4 flowers in reddish brown with a single leaf in green colour at the base of the stalk.
-They bloom during September to January.
+Caleana major or the flying duck orchid is native to the southern and eastern wilderness of Australia.
+Each of the stems grows 2 to 4 flowers in reddish-brown with a single leaf in green color at the base of the stalk.
+They bloom from September to January.
 Due to their labellum that resembles a duck’s beak and its extension the head of the bird, they are named so.

 If you see them closely, you can contact Melbourne Fresh Flowers at 1300 60 20 11.
 This online florist in Melbourne has local and international business associates and can source beautiful but strange flowers for you.